-A woman's brave attempt to escape an abusive marriage is the springboard for the winner of the Chicago Writers Association’s 3nd Annual First Chapter Contest.
+This sets the stage for the winner of the Chicago Writers Association’s 5th Annual First Chapter Contest.

-Deborah King's opening chapter to Glory Unbound captured first place.
-Deborah will be awarded a full scholarship to attend the Novel-In-Progress Bookcamp & Writing Retreat May 19 to 25, 2019, at the Cedar Valley Center & Spa, 35 miles northwest of Milwaukee, near West Bend, Wisconsin (value: $1385).
+This opening chapter to Where the Bloom and the Laughter Go by Janet Souter captured first place.
+Janet has been awarded a full scholarship to attend either the All-Genre Novel-In-Progress (NIP) Bookcamp & Writing Retreat May 23 to 29, 2021 or the Speculative Fiction NIP Bookcamp August 1 to 7, 2021, at the Cedar Valley Center & Spa, 35 miles northwest of Milwaukee, near West Bend, Wisconsin (value: $1385).

-Second place goes to the first chapter of Robin' Jones's coming-of-age novel, Stephanie.
-Robin will receive a cash award of $150.
+Second place goes to the first chapter of Christopher Hawkins' I Contain Multitudes.
+Christopher has received a cash award of $150.

 Members of CWA’s Board of Directors selected the prize winners, which will be published in CWA’s e-zine, Write City Magazine, from a record 70 entries.
 Judging was based on merits that should be found in a first chapter, including a good opening hook, strong characterizations, compelling voice, conflict, dialogue, and no grammar/mechanical errors.

 Thank you to all of those who entered.
-The field of entries was highly competitive.
+The field of more than 70 entries was highly competitive.
 The judges were all impressed by the quality of this year’s entries.
-Those who entered and did not win but want to attend the Novel-In-Progress Bookcamp & Writing Retreat may apply the $15 entry fee towards the already reduced Bookcamp registration cost for CWA members.

 Look for details about the 5th Annual First Chapter Contest coming in the summer of 2021.